Marie59/Sentinel_2A/blog/sentinel.md

 ## Usefulness

 These dialogues between different scientific communities ( biodiversity and SRS) and within a single community must be supported by open source software solutions.
 These freely available data and software are of vital importance in facilitating the development of methodologies that are accessible to all, regardless of financial means.
-The combination of freely accessible data and open source software allows for the production of standardized and transparent products, improving the chances of preserving these datasets in the long term and being able to reuse them.
+The combination of freely accessible data and open source softwares allows for the production of standardized and transparent products, improving the chances of preserving these datasets in the long term and being able to reuse them.

 # A full workflow for Sentinel 2 data on Galaxy